Traverso/node-open-pilot/README.md

 # open-node-pilot
-An open-source software and open-hardware desing for make your own drone/quadcopter and control it with NodeJS
+An open-source software and open-hardware design for make your own drone/quadcopter and control it with NodeJS